 Funding is currently used to support the following:

-- 1 to 1 and small group tuition in Maths and English
+- 1 to 1 and small group tuition in Maths, English and Science

 - Payment for curriculum experiences, e.g. field trips, seminars, etc.